 Money-back guarantee: 30 DAYS

-ProtonVPN is another high-quality service offering extensions for any Chromium or Firefox-based browser including Chrome, LibreWolf, Brave, Microsoft Edge, and Vivaldi.
+ProtonVPN is another high-quality service offering extensions for any Chromium or Firefox-based browser, including Chrome, LibreWolf, Brave, Microsoft Edge, and Vivaldi.
 This extension provides a convenient way to secure your browsing without needing to open the full application; however, you should note that the browser provides an HTTPS proxy rather than a full encrypted connection.
-There are 15,000 servers spread 120+ countries and this VPN even works with Netflix!
+There are 15,000 servers spread across 120+ countries, and this VPN works consistently with Netflix, iPlayer, and a range of other popular streaming platforms.

 ProtonVPN has a versatile browser extension with leak protection, split tunneling support, and even the ability to connect automatically.
 Its full apps are even more secure thanks to their unbreakable encryption, stealth mode, kill switch, and specialty servers (including some designed for torrenting and streaming), There’s even port forwarding functionality at no additional cost!
 ProtonVPN follows a strict no-logs policy and has been audited to prove it.